Developers

 POST /generations

-curl -X POST https://vmotif.com/api/v1/generations \
+curl -X POST https://www.vmotif.com/api/v1/generations \

 -H "Authorization: Bearer vmk_live_xxx" \